 Submit a certificate or diploma confirming graduation from a secondary education institution.

-- You must submit the original certificate or diploma in your native language and an English translation that has been stamped or embossed by the issuing institution confirming it is a literal translation.
+- You must submit the original certificate or diploma in your native language.
+You must also submit an English translation that has been stamped or embossed by the issuing institution to confirm it is a literal translation.

 The SAT or ACT is required for academic advisement and placement into University of Arkansas courses.
-If we do not receive the official score prior to your arrival to campus, you will be administered a placement examination before enrollment is allowed.
+If we do not receive the official score before your arrival to campus, you will be given a placement test before you are allowed to enroll.

-The SAT or ACT is required for scholarship consideration.
-UA’s ACT code is 0144 and the SAT code is 6866.
+The SAT or ACT is required to be considered for a scholarship.
+This University's ACT code is 0144 and the SAT code is 6866.
 Official scores must be received by the scholarship deadline.

 Submit the Supplemental and Financial Information form and a bank statement or letter showing sufficient support for the first year of study in order to be issued an I-20.
-You will still be evaluated for admission without submitting the bank statement.
-However, the I-20 will not be sent until the bank statement requirement has been met.
+You will still be evaluated for admission if you do not submit the bank statement.
+However, the I-20 will not be sent until the bank statement requirement has been satisfied.

-Once you submit the application, you will receive an email with instructions on how to access your UA Connect applicant center.
-This is where you will upload most of the required documents to complete your application.
-Please note, it will take 2-5 days to receive this email and up to two weeks during our peak processing times.
+Once you submit the application, you will be directed to your Applicant Portal.
+This is where you will pay the application fee and upload most of the required documents to complete your application.

-The non-refundable application fee for international students is USD $50 for every new application, even if you have applied before.
-Methods of payment:
+The non-refundable application fee for international students is USD $70 for every new application, even if you have applied before.
+Methods of payment include:

-If you do not pay the fee online at the time you apply but wish to pay with credit card later, please use the link in the email you were initially sent to go back to pay the fee.
-If you no longer have the original email with the link, you may contact us at firstname.lastname@example.org to request that we resend the link to you.
-Please do not email or send us your credit card information.
-In order to protect your personal information, we are not permitted to process any transactions with credit card information that is sent to us via email or hard copy.
+Do not email or send us your credit card information.
+In order to protect your personal information, we will not process any transactions with credit card information that is sent to us via email or physical copy.
 All such information is immediately destroyed and cannot be accessed by us.